Personal budgets

 The Direct Payment Support Service at Action on Disability (AOD) provides information, support and advice on all aspects of direct payments.

-They can also help with any questions about employment issues and the latest guidance about your worker's rights.
+They can also help with any questions about employment issues and the latest guidance about your worker's rights if you employ a personal assistant (PA).

 In the following video, David Deacon from the Direct Payment Support Service at AOD, talks about Direct Payments and the support available in Hammersmith & Fulham.